Traumatic Invalidation: The Hidden Wound No One Talks About

 Early Childhood Experiences

 Caregivers who disregard, reduce, or deny a child’s emotions or experiences might invalidate them.
-This might cause internalized self-invalidation and trouble recognizing and validating feelings.
+This may lead to internalised self-doubt and difficulty in recognising and validating one’s own feelings.

 Relationship dynamics

 Family, friends, love partners, and coworkers can all experience invalidation.
-It can be caused by communication, emotional intelligence, or empathy difficulties.
+Difficulties with communication, emotional intelligence, or empathy can cause it.

 Society and expectations

-Social norms might encourage invalidating actions such as denying emotions, ignoring experiences, and suppressing marginalized voices.
+Social norms may encourage invalidating actions, such as denying emotions, ignoring experiences, and suppressing marginalized voices.

 Unintentional invalidation

-When people don’t realize the consequences of their words or deeds, they might unintentionally cause invalidation.
+When people fail to recognize the consequences of their words or actions, they may unintentionally cause invalidation.
 Cultural differences, insufficient awareness, or low emotional intelligence can all contribute to this.

-When someone purposefully invalidates another person to establish their superiority or acquire power, it can be utilized as manipulation or control.
+When someone purposefully invalidates another person to establish their superiority or acquire power, it can be used as a form of manipulation or control.

 Mental health disorders